HashBrownCMS/hashbrown-cms/README.md

 The easiest way to get up and running is to use the HashBrown CMS [Docker images](https://hub.docker.com/r/hashbrowncms/hashbrowncms/tags).
 An example setup can be found [here](https://hashbrowncms.org/guides/docker).

+The `latest` and `develop` images will automatically update themselves every time they're restarted.

 ### Installing

 First make sure you have these dependencies met: